-I have been writing about mathematics and science for a popular audience for more than fifteen years.
+I have been writing about mathematics and science for a popular audience for more than 20 years.
 A mathematician before I became a full-time journalist, I try to convey the essence of complex mathematical ideas to non-mathematicians, and give them a sense of the beauty and depth of mathematics.

 I also enjoy plunging into topics far from my mathematical roots, and have written about fields such as economics, computer science, medicine, and biology — often as these fields relate to mathematics, but often simply for their own sake.
-I am comfortable writing about all areas of science.

 I am a graduate of the science writing program at the University of California, Santa Cruz, and I have a Ph.D. in mathematics from Stony Brook University.